203 Southpointe Ct, Murfreesboro, TN

 Quartz: the low-maintenance favorite

-Engineered quartz is non-porous, so it never needs sealing and resists stains and bacteria.
-Its manufactured nature means consistent color across your whole kitchen — ideal for a uniform, contemporary look.
-The one caution: quartz is heat-sensitive and can scorch above about 185°F, so trivets are a must.
-For busy families who want beauty with minimal upkeep, quartz is usually the answer.
+Engineered quartz is non-porous, so it never needs sealing, resists stains and bacteria, and wipes clean with mild soap and water.
+Its manufactured nature means consistent color and pattern across your whole kitchen — ideal for a uniform, contemporary look and for large layouts where you want the surface to read seamlessly.
+Quartz is very hard and scratch-resistant, ranking around 7 on the Mohs scale.
+The one real limitation is heat: the resins that bind quartz break down at sustained high temperatures (generally cautioned above about 300°F, with damage possible from a pan straight off the burner), so trivets are a must, and quartz is not suited to outdoor use because sun can fade it.
+For busy families who want beauty with minimal upkeep, quartz is usually the answer, and it leads many of the 2026 design trends.
 See are quartz countertops worth it for the full case.

 Quartzite: marble looks, serious toughness